 Iain Thomson: Adams was sillier, but also smarter.
 If you delve deep into the HHGTTG series there is a lot of very intelligent stuff in there.
 Aspiring science fiction writers should read his passages on the feasibility of telepathic civilisations and the likelihood of them living in peace and harmony once everyone else knows what people are thinking as a classic example of dreams meeting reality.

 Adams is a hero to journalists for his attitudes to deadlines - "I love them, " he said, "particularly the sound of them flying by..."
 His books were invariable late and it shows in some, but the ideas are universally brilliant.
 That said, he should have stopped at book three in my opinion but it's difficult to read an Adams novel and not just luxuriate in the joy of his wordage.

 There have been numerous attempts to film the books, first with an ill-advised BBC serial and then in a Hollywood film that took shocking liberties with the storyline but had the saving grace of casting the delectable Zooey Deschanel as Trillian.
 Future generations may wonder what the fuss is about but we can point them to the first book and tell them "This is genius in distilled form - use it wisely."

-: A long time ago in a galaxy far, far away two IT geeks argued long and hard over the position of Star Wars.
-Shaun suggested the number one spot for this franchise but I drew the line, if only because of Jar Jar Binks - and I'm not alone
+Iain Thomson: A long time ago in a galaxy far, far away two IT geeks argued long and hard over the position of Star Wars.
+Shaun suggested the number one spot for this franchise but I drew the line, if only because of Jar Jar Binks - and I'm not alone on that one.

 Joking aside however Star Wars is a mega-franchise, covering six films (with another three possibly to come), innumerable books, comics and spin offs to boot.
 Every year thousands argue over whether Han shot first, hundreds of thousands dress up and go to conventions, and millions more occasionally dream of lands where lightsabres, galactic civilisations and advanced robots are the norm.